Kurds in Switzerland: Basel

 There are several politicians of Kurdish origin in Switzerland.
 From Canton Basel-Stadt, two members of the National Council, (the lower chamber of the Swiss Parliament), Mustafa Atici from the Social Democratic Party (SP) and Sibel Arslan from the party Basta! are of Kurdish origin.
 In the Grand Council of Basel-Stadt five members are of Kurdish origin.
 Bülent Pekerman presides over the Grand Council since February 2023.
 During the Turkish invasion of Afrin, Syria the Grand Council of Basel-Stadt issued a resolution in strong terms, demanding the diplomatic intervention by Switzerland who is the depository of the Geneva Convention and the host of the European seat of the United Nations.

 Berne

 Hasim Sancar is a member of the Grand Council of Berne.

 Political activism

 If the Kurds rights are violated like during the suppression by the Turkish authorities of the hunger strikes in Turkish prisons in December 2000 or the Turkish invasion into North East Syria in 2019 there are often organized manifestations in support of the Kurds.

+In January 2026, thousands of Kurds in Switzerland demonstrated against the Syrian transitional government’s offensive targeting Kurdish-controlled regions in northeastern Syria.